BDX-town/Mangane/docs/architecture/IMPLEMENTATION_ROADMAP_V2.md

 ## Phase 5 — Canonical local data store

+Status: **In progress.** Slices A–D are merged, but the exit criteria below remain authoritative.

 Goal: create normalized local records independent of UI and derived indexes.

 Deliverables: